 No two bodies can occupy the same place at the same time.
 When a solid object and a fluid are in relative motion — like a bird flying through the air or the wind blowing around a mountain — it is usually the fluid that yields to the solid.
 Solids are held together by intermolecular forces and atomic bonds.
 If the cohesive forces between the particles in a solid are considered significant and long lasting, then the cohesive forces in a liquid are weak and short lived.
 In a gas they are virtually nonexistent.
 You might think that fluids are a pushover for a moving solid, but this is not always the case.

 The molecules that make up even the most tenuous of gases won't be able to get out of the way of a solid body moving at a considerable speed.
 Meteors quite commonly break up on entering the Earth's atmosphere from space.
 (They also burn up, but that is as much an result of frictional heating as it is of trying to push the air out of the way.)
 Aircraft are known to have broken up during flight from the buffeting effects of moving air on a weakened or damaged part.
 Less commonly and more unfortunately, so too have spacecraft.

-The Mach number (Ma) is a ratio of inertia to compressibility.
+The Mach number squared (Ma2) is a ratio of inertial resistance to compressional resistance.
 It is the non-dimensional factor governing resistance due to longitudinal, compressional wave formation (a.k.a. sound waves).